 Question: Please provide additional details about the filters in the expert edition.
 What additional capability does this provide and may they be used in combination with the future light pollution filter?

-In the expert edition, you will get a set of 4 filters:
+In the expert edition, you would originally get a set of 4 filters:

 When using an interferential filter, light pollution will be reduced at the same time.
 All these filters can be used where there is light pollution and reveal even more details.
 Concerning galaxies, since they are made of stars and nebulae, it can also work out, but the number of targets will be more limited due to the weak signal.